sequencemodels/sequencemodels.github.io/_posts/2020-05-12-getting-started.md

 title:  "New post!
 Check it out"
 ---

-## Sorry didn't quite catch that.
+# Sorry didn't quite catch that.
 Care to vectorize?

 A post on **Word Embeddings**.
 Still under construction.
-Come back soon?
+Come back soon.
+Okay?
+Okay.